LukeHeuser/notes/Java/java_basics.md

 # More on Static and Instance Variables & Methods

+## Static Variables

+A static variable is declared by using the keyword static

+* Static variables are also known as `static member variables`

+Every instance of a class, shares the *SAME* static variable.
+If changes are made to that variables, all other instances of that calss will see the effect of that change.

+It is considered best practice to use the class name and not a reference varaible to access a static variable.
+This makes it clearer that the variable is assocaited with the class and therefore, not stored with the instance.

+An instance isn't required to exist to access the value of a static variable.
+Static variables aren't used very often, but can sometimes be very useful. \

+They can be used for:
+* Storing Counters
+* Generating unique IDs
+* Storing a constant value that doesn't change, like PI
+* Creating and controlling access to a shared resource (a log file, database, or a different type of input or output stream).

+## Instance Variables

+Instance variables don't use the static keyword when defining them.
+They are also known as Fields or member variables.

+Instance variables belong to a specific instance of a class, unlike a static variable.

+Every instance has its own copy of an instance variable.
+Every instance can also have a different value.
+Instance variables represent the state of a specific instance of a class.

+## Static Methods

+`Static methods` are declared using a static modifier.
+Static methods can't access instance methods and instant variables directly.

+They're usually used for operations that don't require any data from an instance of the calss (from *this.*).
+The this keyword is teh current instance of a class.

+Inside a static method, we can't use the *this* keyword.

+Whenever there is a method that doesn't use instance variables, that method should likely be declared as a static method.
+For example, main is a static method and it's called by the Java Cirtual Machine (JVM), when it starts the Java application.

+* Static methods are called as, *ClassName.methodName();* or/ *methodName();* (However, this is only if the static method is in the same class)

 ## Instance Methods

 Instance methods belong to a specific instance of a class.
 To use an instance method, the class must first be instantiated, usually by using the 'new' keyword.